 - destination (where/where to?)

-This is universally true.
-Now, the thing with German is that German ALWAYS marks in some way or another which of the 3 your indication of location is…. always.
-English doesn’t really care, so sometimes you mark and sometimes you don’t.
+And the thing with German is that German ALWAYS marks in some way or another which of the three we’re dealing with.

 - I’m there.

-Now… there can be used to replace a location AND a destination.
+As you can see, there can refer to a currect location AND a destination.
 It can answer where? and where to?.

 - Ich gehe dahin.